I’m a fiction author, essayist, and blogger with a passion for the intersection of language, cultural history, and

 On the academic side of things, my interests extend from Iron Age Europe through the 19th century.
 I blog about everything from oral traditions to romantic poetry, but I specialize in Migration Period and medieval Germanic Europe.
-I graduated magna cum laude from University of Redlands with a degree in literature, with an emphasis on medieval Germanic epic poems.
+I graduated magna cum laude from University of Redlands with a degree in literature, with an emphasis on medieval Germanic epics.
 My critical essay “Swords, Serpents, and Symbolic Imagery: Examining the Sigemund Passage in Beowulf” received departmental honors.
 I’m currently pursuing my master’s in history and archival studies with an emphasis in museum studies at Claremont Graduate University.
 At present, I’m working on my thesis on the ethical and logistical challenges surrounding the preservation and display of European bog bodies.

 Let’s Keep In Touch